SwiftyJax/foxhole-stockpiles/README.md

 4. **Scanner Tool** - Analyzes screenshots to detect and identify stockpile items with automatic quantity recognition
 5. **Inspector Tool** - Debugs and validates template databases

+For technical details on the system design and implementation decisions, see the [Architecture Documentation](docs/architecture.md).

 ## Available Command-Line Tools

 ### fs extract-assets